AbdulRahmanMudasser/drag-n-drop/README.md

 # Drag & Drop

 A workspace for drafting and experimentation.
-Update this README as the project evolves.

 ## Contribution Notes
 - Follow the `.gitignore` to avoid committing OS files, logs, and build artifacts.